awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisStandalone.ScaleUp.md

    	        "cache.r3.large",
    	        "cache.r3.xlarge"
    	    ]
+   	       "ScaleDownModifications": [
+   	        "cache.t2.micro",
+   	        "cache.t2.small ",
+   	        "cache.t2.medium ",
+               "cache.t1.small ",
+   	    ],

    	}
    ```

    For more information, see [list\-allowed\-node\-type\-modifications](https://docs.aws.amazon.com/cli/latest/reference/elasticache/list-allowed-node-type-modifications.html) in the *AWS CLI Reference*\.

 1. Modify your existing cache cluster specifying the cache cluster to scale up and the new, larger node type, using the AWS CLI `modify-cache-cluster` command and the following parameters\.
-   + `--cache-cluster-id` – The name of the cache cluster you are scaling up\.
+   + `--cache-cluster-id` – The name of the cache cluster you are scaling up or down\.
-   + `--cache-node-type` – The new node type you want to scale the cache cluster up to\.
+   + `--cache-node-type` – The new node type you want to scale the cache cluster\.
 This value must be one of the node types returned by the `list-allowed-node-type-modifications` command in step 1\.
    + `--cache-parameter-group-name` – \[Optional\] Use this parameter if you are using `reserved-memory` to manage your cluster's reserved memory\.
 Specify a custom cache parameter group that reserves the correct amount of memory for your new node type\.
 If you are using `reserved-memory-percent` you can omit this parameter\.
    + `--apply-immediately` – Causes the scale\-up process to be applied immediately\.
 To postpone the scale\-up process to the cluster's next maintenance window, use the `--no-apply-immediately` parameter\.